Strong Women In Literature Who Defy Stereotypes of Anxiety and Depression

 We can’t talk about strong female leads and forget about Charlotte Bronte’s Jane Eyre.
 Although she goes through some pretty terrible abuse at the hands of her family, and later finds oppression in the hands of her school headmistress, Jane eventually finds a way to let her heart forgive and take the reins of her life.
 While the book could focus on the anxiety and depression in women so prevalent in other books of the time, Jane is instead built as a character that always gets back on her feet.
 Jane is one of the first feminist characters in modern literature that opens up about her personal feelings, society expectations, and her conflict to stay true to herself.

 You probably don’t think of Hermione has a heroine, but with her wits and brains she gets her friends out of trouble time and time again.
 She’s the leader of the pack, proving that “girls rule”.
 On the other hand, Hermione gives up her family for magic, erasing herself from their memory so that they never think of her again.
 With a strong independent spirit and a solid work ethic, Hermione is a role model.

 Anxiety and depression in women is a serious issue that many families face.
 If you or a woman you love is in need of help for an anxiety disorder or depression, please call us today.
 We have a women’s program designed to treat the unique needs of women who suffer from substance abuse and mental health disorders.
-Destination Hope: The Women’s Program is a full service alcohol abuse, drug addiction, and women’s health treatment facility in Florida for women who suffer from substance abuse and co-occurring disorders.
+Destination Hope is a full-service alcohol abuse, drug addiction and health treatment facility in Florida for men and women who suffer from substance abuse and co-occurring disorders.